af83/ucengine-docs/api.md

 ### Notes

-'_start' and '_end' parameters allow you to frame the events :
+'start' and 'end' parameters allow you to frame the events :

-- If '_end' is missing: return all the events from `_start` to the end of the timeline.
+- If 'end' is missing: return all the events from `start` to the end of the timeline.
-- If '_start' and '_end' are missing: return all the events of the timeline.
+- If 'start' and 'end' are missing: return all the events of the timeline.
-- The `_limit` option can be negative.
-For instance, `_limit=-2` will return the 2 last events of the frame.
+- The `limit` option can be negative.
+For instance, `limit=-2` will return the 2 last events of the frame.
-  Limit can also take the `last` value which is equivalent to `_limit=-1`
+  Limit can also take the `last` value which is equivalent to `limit=-1`
-- The `_wait` option allow you to return the events to the client in real time with a long polling method.
+- The `_async` option allow you to return the events to the client in real time.

 ## Send an event to UCengine